jmue2/NFLog_reg/README.md

 - **cross_validation.py**: Performs cross-validation on the logistic regression model, evaluates accuracy, and visualizes feature importance.
 - **curr_season_accuracy.py**: Evaluates the prediction accuracy for the current NFL season when trained on only data 2010-2023.
 - **predict_next_week_nfl.py**: Generates predictions for the next week's NFL games, using the latest model data and dynamically computed metrics.

+At the time of this commit, the model achieved 63.54% average accuracy during cross-validation (k=5), and 59.74% accuracy thus far on the 2024 season (when only trained on past seasons' data).

 ## Getting Started